-In clinical trials, there were no reports of myocarditis or pericarditis in children age 6 months to 5 years who got Moderna vaccine or in adults who got either the Moderna Bivalent or Pfizer-BioNTech Bivalent vaccines.
+In clinical trials with Moderna vaccine, there were no reports of myocarditis or pericarditis in children age 6 months to 5 years.

-Research is still happening to learn more about the risk of these events after a getting a bivalent vaccine and the risks in babies and children.
+Research is still happening to learn more about the risk of these events after a third dose or a booster dose and the risks in babies and children.